silverbulletmd/silverbullet/website/🔌 Plugs.md

 Plugs are distributed as self-contained JSON files (ending with `.plug.json`).
 Upon boot, SB will load all core plugs bundled with SB itself (listed below), as well as any additional plugs stored in the `_plug` folder in your space.
 Typically, management of plugs in the `_plug` folder is done using [[🔌 Core/Plug Management]].

 ## Core plugs
-These plugs are distributed with Silver Bullet and are automatically enabled:
+These plugs are distributed with SilverBullet and are automatically enabled:
 <!-- #query page where type = "plug" and uri = null order by name render [[template/plug]] -->
 * [[🔌 Collab]]
 * [[🔌 Core]]